lukhed/lukhed_stocks/README.md

 ### Synth
 Full Synth terms are found [here](https://synthfinance.com/terms).
 This library provides access to synth:
 - Images, free to use if attribution is provided (please confirm with synthfinance.com or the terms above)

+### Robinhood Data Usage
+Data is accessed through Robinhood's public API endpoints without authentication.
+This wrapper is intended for educational and research purposes.
+Please respect Robinhood's terms of service and API usage guidelines.
+Users are responsible for ensuring their usage complies with Robinhood's policies.

 ### Tradingview Data Usage
 I am currently trying to remove trading view as a source, as their policy is restrictive and confusing.
 Please read [trading view policies here](https://www.tradingview.com/policies/)